jasalt/wp-block-experiments/README.md

 TODO
 - documentation is in progress
 - blocks/scittle-test works (vanilla php + clojurescript)
-- blocks/phel-scittle-test is 75% in progress, does not render fresh attrs (phel server-side rendering + clojurescript)
+- blocks/phel-scittle-test is 75% in progress, does not render fresh attrs (phel server-side rendering + clojurescript) see README.md in the folder.

 ## What is a WordPress block?